pantsel/konga/README.md

 ##### 4. The hook `grunt` is taking too long to load
 The default timeout for the sails hooks to load is 60000.
-In some cases, depending on the memory the host machine has available, startup tasks like code minification an uglyfication may take longer to complete.
+In some cases, depending on the memory the host machine has available, startup tasks like code minification and uglyfication may take longer to complete.
 You can fix that by setting then env var `KONGA_HOOK_TIMEOUT` to something greater than 60000, like 120000.